Clementi, Singapore: Geography

 Clementi's arterial road, Clementi Road, runs for some 5 kilometres, from the vicinity around Bukit Timah, at Jalan Anak Bukit, to the West Coast Highway, but the geographical entity of Clementi is generally regarded as the area dominated by HDB flats around Commonwealth Avenue West and the Clementi MRT station.
 Besides Clementi Road, the two other arterial roads that serve the new town are the Ayer Rajah Expressway and the West Coast Highway.

 The primary residential district in Clementi is Clementi New Town and forms a large bulk of its residents and identity.
 The area also consists of many landed properties, especially in the West of the area.

 The boundaries of Clementi New Town are Sunset Way Estate to the North, Clementi Road to the East, West Coast Highway to the South, and Clementi Avenue 6 to the West.

 Neighbourhoods

-There are 4 constituencies in the town, and 7 neighbourhoods (N1 to N7) within the Clementi vicinity.
-Most of the neighbourhoods are centralised or aligned along their respective neighbourhood centres, where most of the commercial activities are conducted, other than Clementi Town Centre.
+There are four constituencies in the town, and seven neighbourhoods (N1 to N7) within the Clementi vicinity.
+Most neighbourhoods are centered around or aligned with their respective neighbourhood hubs, where the majority of commercial activities take place, except for Clementi Town Centre.

+Subzones

+There are nine subzones in the planning area; Clementi Central, Clementi North, Clementi West, Clementi Woods, Faber, Pandan, Sunset Way, Toh Tuck and West Coast.